 Object Description • ACE Indicates the ACE ID.
 Ingress Port Indicates the ingress port of the ACE.
 Possible values are: ■ All: The ACE will match all ingress port.
 Port: The ACE will match a specific ingress port.
 Policy / Bitmask Indicates the policy number and bitmask of the ACE.
 Frame Type Indicates the frame type of the ACE.
-Possible values are: Any: The ACE will match any frame type. ■ EType: The ACE will match Ethernet Type frames.
-Note that an Ethernet Type based ACE will not get matched by IP and ARP frames. ■ ARP: The ACE will match ARP/RARP frames. ■ IPv4: The ACE will match all IPv4 frames. ■ IPv4/ICMP: The ACE will match IPv4 frames with ICMP protocol. ■ IPv4/UDP: The ACE will match IPv4 frames with UDP protocol. ■ IPv4/TCP: The ACE will match IPv4 frames with TCP protocol. ■ IPv4/Other: The ACE will match IPv4 frames, which are not ICMP/UDP/TCP. ■ IPv6: The ACE will match all IPv6 standard frames. • Action Indicates the forwarding action of the ACE. ■ Permit: Frames matching the ACE may be forwarded and learned. ■ Deny: Frames matching the ACE are dropped.
+Possible values are: Any: The ACE will match any frame type.
+EType : The ACE will match Ethernet Type frames.
+Note that an Ethernet Type based ACE will not get matched by IP and ARP frames. ■ ARP : The ACE will match ARP/RARP frames. ■ IPv4: The ACE will match all IPv4 frames. ■ IPv4/ICMP: The ACE will match IPv4 frames with ICMP protocol. ■ IPv4/UDP: The ACE will match IPv4 frames with UDP protocol. ■ IPv4/TCP: The ACE will match IPv4 frames with TCP protocol. ■ IPv4/Other: The ACE will match IPv4 frames, which are not ICMP/UDP/TCP. ■ IPv6: The ACE will match all IPv6 standard frames.
+Action Indicates the forwarding action of the ACE.
+Permit : Frames matching the ACE may be forwarded and learned.
+Deny : Frames matching the ACE are dropped.

-Filter: Frames matching the ACE are filtered.
+Filter : Frames matching the ACE are filtered.
 Rate Limiter Indicates the rate limiter number of the ACE.
 The allowed range is 1 to 16.
 When Disabled is displayed, the rate limiter operation is disabled.
 Port Redirect Indicates the port redirect operation of the ACE.
 Frames matching the ACE are redirected to the port number.
 The allowed values are Disabled or a specific port number.
 When Disabled is displayed, the port redirect operation is disabled. • Mirror pecify the mirror operation of this port.
 Frames matching the ACE are mirrored to the destination mirror port.
-The allowed values are: Enabled: Frames received on the port are mirrored.
-Disabled: Frames received on the port are not mirrored.
-The default value is "Disabled". • Counter The counter indicates the number of times the ACE was hit by a frame.
-Modification Buttons You can modify each ACE (Access Control Entry) in the table using the following buttons: : Inserts a new ACE before the current row. e: Edits the ACE row.
-1: Moves the ACE up the list.
-Moves the ACE down the list.
-Deletes the ACE.
-1: The lowest plus sign adds a new entry at the bottom of the ACE listings.
+The allowed values are: Enabled : Frames received on the port are mirrored.
+Pirable d.
+Frances as a size does the most own wet without d Disabled : Frames received on the port are not mirrored.
+The default value is "Disabled".
+Counter Counter Modification Buttons The default value is "Disabled".
+The default value is "Disabled".
+The counter indicates the number of times the ACE was hit by a frame.
+The default value is "Disabled".
+The counter indicates the number of times the ACE was hit by a frame.
+You can modify each ACE (Access Control Entry) in the table using the following The default value is "Disabled".
+The counter indicates the number of times the ACE was hit by a frame.
+You can modify each ACE (Access Control Entry) in the table using the following buttons: The default value is "Disabled".
+The counter indicates the number of times the ACE was hit by a frame.
+You can modify each ACE (Access Control Entry) in the table using the following buttons: The default value is "Disabled".
+The counter indicates the number of times the ACE was hit by a frame.
+You can modify each ACE (Access Control Entry) in the table using the following buttons: The default value is "Disabled".
+The counter indicates the number of times the ACE was hit by a frame.
+You can modify each ACE (Access Control Entry) in the table using the following buttons: $\textcircled{\bullet}$ : Inserts a new ACE before the current row. $\textcircled{\bullet}$ : Edits the ACE row. $\textcircled{\bullet}$ : Moves the ACE up the list.